Calima culture: Yotoco culture

 By 100 CE the Ilamas developed into the Yotoco Culture, which expanded their territory further into the Cauca River and the Pacific Ocean and to the south to the region of what is now the city of Cali.

 The Yotocos prevailed in the region until 1200 CE and were a highly stratified society headed by caciques, which managed several settlements.
 The population had increased, forcing them to develop effective agricultural techniques to feed its population which also improved the techniques on pottery and metal works.
 They created polychrome ceramics and introduction of hammered goldware.
 The agriculture of the Yotocos was more varied than that of the Ilamas and was based on maize, yuca, beans, arracacha, achiote among others.
 The Yotoco started declining in the 6th century CE.

 Sonso culture

-Sonso culture (500–1200 CE) flourished during the Late Period I. Population increased, government became more centralized.
+Sonso culture (800–1600 CE) flourished during the Late Period I. Population increased, government became more centralized.
 Sonso culture was marked by fewer ceramic styles, and their goldware was mixed with copper and cast.

 Malagana culture

 The primary archaeological site for Malagana culture is Malagana.
 Dating from 300 BCE to 300 CE, the site was discovered in 1992, and an estimate four tons of artifacts were looted from it in a matter of days.
 This culture produced fine, burnished ceramics, predominantly white or terra cotta in color.
-Ocarinas, large bottles, and alcarrazas, double spout and bridge vessels, become common.
+Ocarinas, large bottles, alcarrazas, double spout and bridge vessels, become common.